Goldmensch/jtemplate/README.md

 - PROJECT_NAME -> the project's name
 - PROJECT_DESC -> the project's main modules (lib) description
+- PROJECT_LOWER_NAME -> the project's name but in lower case, for use in java code

 - JAVA_VERSION -> the project java version to use